by George Wolf

 All of those are just anecdotal moments.
 But if we can agree that plot is what happens and story is how it happens, Die Hard is nothing if not a Christmas story.

-New York cop John McClane has only traveled 3,000 miles to L.A. so he can see his kids at Christmas, and hopefully reconcile with his estranged wife, Holly.
+New York cop John McClane has only traveled 3,000 miles to L.A. so he can see his kids at Christmas, and hopefully reconcile with his estranged wife, Holly (pretty Christmas-y name!).
 McClane’s visit starts at Nakatomi Plaza because Holly is there attending her office Christmas party.

 The Nakatomi party is the only activity in the building because it’s Christmas Eve night, which is precisely why Hans decides to invade when he does.

 Could you find a way to replace all of these story beats with ideas that don’t have anything to do with Christmas?
 Sure you could, but the plot would not be as logical, as organic or as instantly relatable.